ray-project/ray/doc/source/advanced.rst

   - Example: ``{"OMP_NUM_THREADS": "32", "TF_WARNINGS": "none"}``

-- ``eager_install`` (bool): A boolean indicates whether to prepare runtime env eagerly before the workers are leased.
+- ``eager_install`` (bool): A boolean indicates whether to install runtime env eagerly before the workers are leased.
 This flag is set to false by default.

   - Example: ``{"eager_install": True}``